RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 Given realities of time, we have to prioritize software that affects more than a single researcher or group.

-:red:`We certainly are not here to install software that`
-  * You might use.
-  * You just want to play with or evaluate.
-  * Is the latest available version.
-Just because it is the latest is not a good reason.
-  * Is too old.
-Anything that is 5  or more years old  is not a good candidate.
-  * Is no longer supported by developers (Python 2 is an example).

-Even with those constraints, we are not shy about taking on complicated, time-consuming installs with many dependencies.
-Part of our value add to UCI is to handle as much of this as possible.
-We strive to say "yes" to software requests, but sometimes do have to say "no."

 :underline:`Before asking us to install`:

   * Check if the software is already installed on the cluster.